chinapedia/wikipedia.abstract.en/Page/Stuttgart.md

 The inner city

-Stiftskirche_Stuttgart.jpeg At the center of Stuttgart lies its main square, Schlossplatz.
+At the center of Stuttgart lies its main square, Schlossplatz.
 As well as being the largest square in Stuttgart, it stands at the crossover point between the city's shopping area, _Schlossgarten_ park which runs down to the river Neckar, Stuttgart's two central castles and major museums and residential areas to the south west.
 Königstraße, Stuttgart's most important shopping street which runs along the northwestern edge of Schlossplatz, claims to be the longest pedestrianized street in Germany.

 Although the city center was heavily damaged during World War II, many historic buildings have been reconstructed and the city boasts some fine pieces of modern post-war architecture.
-Buildings and squares of note in the inner city include: Stuttgart_AlteKanzlei01.JPG square]]
+Buildings and squares of note in the inner city include: square]]

 -   The _Stiftskirche_ (Collegiate Church), dates back to the 12th century, but was changed to the Late Gothic style in the 15th century and has been a Protestant church since 1534.
 Exterior: Romanesque/Gothic; interior: Romanesque/Gothic/Modern.
 Reconstructed with simplified interior after World War II.
 -   _Altes Schloss_ (the Old Castle), mostly dating from the late 15th century, some parts date back to 1320.
 Renaissance style; reconstructed